 What is your sales strategy?

 Your sales strategy should feed through from your overarching business plan as they should not be conceived or evolved independently of each other.
-(Our checklist for what to include in your business plan will help you to identify and flesh out the detail of your business plan, whether you’re just starting out, or refreshing what you already have.
+(Our guide to business planning will help you to identify and flesh out the detail of your business plan, whether you’re just starting out, or refreshing what you already have.
 We also love Strategyzer’s straightforward, one page, Business Model Canvas as a great first step.)

 Knowing your audience is essential to your prospects of success.